 Figure 53.
-Share of broadcaster investments in financing volume by film type (2022)
+Share of broadcaster investments in financing volume by film type (2021)

 Figure 54.
 Share of broadcaster investments by film type - excl.
-French films (2022)
+French films (2021)

-- The data sample suggests that broadcaster investments were more somewhat important for 100% national films than for international co-productions accounting for 20% of total financing volume of the former compared to 12% for the latter. - Excluding French films, however, shows no significant difference, namely a 9% share in both the case of 100% national films as well as international co-productions suggesting that the comparative importance of broadcaster financing for 100% national films in the full data sample is linked to the importance of broadcaster financing for entirely French films.
+- The data sample suggests that broadcaster investments were more somewhat important for 100% national films than for international co-productions accounting for 18% of total financing volume of the former compared to 15% for the latter. - Excluding French films, however, shows no significant difference, namely a 9% share in the case of 100% national films and 10% in the case of international co-productions suggesting that the comparative importance of broadcaster financing for 100% national films in the full data sample is linked to the importance of broadcaster financing for entirely French films.